-If you are a U.S. citizen, your new spouse becomes your "immediate relative" and may receive a green card as soon as the two of you make it through the application process.
+If you are a U.S. citizen, your new Colombian spouse becomes your "immediate relative" and may receive a green card as soon as the two of you make it through the application process.
 This can take several months.

-If you are not yet married and your fiancé is still in Colombia, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. – after which your new spouse can apply for a U.S. green card (lawful permanent residence).
-You can also choose to get married first in Colombia or another country, and then apply for an immigrant visa with which your new spouse can enter the United States.
-Upon U.S. entry, he or she would become a permanent resident.
+If you are not yet married and your fiancé is still in Colombia, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order to get married in the United States.
+After the wedding, your new spouse applies for a U.S. green card (through the process known as adjustment of status).

 The U.S. citizen must start this process.
 To do so, you would file a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
 After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Bogota, Colombia.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending a visa interview with a consular official.
 You, the U.S. petitioner, are allowed to attend this interview, though it is not required.

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.